-Hitherto, the discrete identification of quantum spin liquid phase, holy grail of condensed matter physics, remains a challenging task experimentally.
-However, the precursor of quantum spin liquid state may reflect in the spin dynamics even in the paramagnetic phase over a wide temperature range as conjectured theoretically.
-Here we report comprehensive inelastic light (Raman) scattering measurements on the Ir based double perovskite, Gd2ZnIrO6, as a function of different incident photon energies and polarization in a broad temperature range.
+Hitherto, the discrete identification of quantum spin liquid phase, holy grail of condensed matter different incident photon energies and polarization in a broad temperature range.
 Our results evidenced the spin fractionalization within the paramagnetic phase reflected in the emergence of a polarization independent quasi-elastic peak at low energies with lowering temperature.
-Also, the fluctuating scattering amplitude measured via dynamic Raman susceptibility increases with lowering temperature and decreases mildly upon entering into long-range magnetic ordering phase, below 23 K, suggesting the magnetic origin of these fluctuations.
-This anomalous scattering response is thus indicative of fluctuating fractional spin evincing the quantum spin liquid phase in a three-dimensional double perovskite system.
+Also, the fluctuating scattering amplitude measured via dynamic Raman susceptibility increases with lowering temperature and decreases mildly upon entering into long-range magnetic ordering phase, below 23 K, suggesting the magnetic origin of these quantum fluctuations.
+This anomalous scattering response is thus indicative of fluctuating fractional spin evincing the proximate quantum spin liquid phase in a three-dimensional double perovskite system.